U.S. Naval Hospital Okinawa hosts the Okinawan-American Physician Society

 |0

-This work, U.S. Naval Hospital Okinawa hosts the Okinawan-American Physician Society [Image 6 of 6], by Isaac Savitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Naval Hospital Okinawa hosts the Okinawan-American Physician Society, by Isaac Savitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT